 If you’ve noticed abnormalities on any part of your skin, you may be experiencing skin lesions.
-After recognizing potential skin lesions, it’s important to seek out professional treatment to expedite the recovery process.
+After recognizing, it’s important to seek out professional treatment to expedite the recovery process.
 With prompt treatment, most patients can make a full recovery from this type of skin condition.

 What Is a Skin Lesion?

 A skin lesion is an area on the skin with an irregular color or texture, often in the form of a bump, sore, or ulcer.
-A skin lesion differs in appearance from the healthy skin surrounding it and can appear on any part of the body.
+It differs in appearance from the healthy skin surrounding it and can appear on any part of the body.

-Skin lesions are usually benign and won’t cause further health conditions.
-However, some moles and actinic keratosis can lead to skin cancer, so it’s important to consult a doctor for a diagnosis soon after recognizing the signs of a skin lesion.
+They are usually benign and won’t cause further health conditions.
+However, some moles and actinic keratosis can lead to skin cancer, so it’s important to consult a doctor for a diagnosis soon after recognizing the signs.

 What Causes Skin Lesions?

 Skin lesions can develop for a wide number of reasons, and it’s important to pinpoint their cause to determine the right course of treatment.
-Potential causes of skin lesions include:
+Potential causes include:

 - An allergic reaction